Whistleblower Retaliation: Risks Both Sides Need to Know

 Before blowing the whistle, an employee needs to evaluate the situation thoroughly and weigh the pros and cons of raising the alarm over their findings.
 They may feel that it is their moral obligation to report the wrongdoings they discovered, but their evidence needs to be solid to ensure they are not making a mistake by reporting their employer.

 The best course of action would be to document all the evidence and talk to an experienced attorney first before deciding to speak up.
-An impartial, expert opinion could shed light on the whole situation and help the employee determine if they have a strong case or not.
+An impartial, expert opinion could shed light on the whole situation and help the employee determine whether they have a strong case.

-Becoming a whistleblower could inevitably affect a person’s current job, but it could also influence their future employment.
+Becoming a whistleblower could inevitably affect a person’s current job and future employment.
 Even though there are laws that protect whistleblowers, it might not be easy to find a new job if you are marked as a disloyal employee.

 Even though there is a chance that the employer won’t retaliate against the employee, the psychological pressure could become too strong over time, and the employee might decide to leave the company anyway.

 Repercussions can be so severe that they could lead to the whistleblower’s financial difficulties and even bankruptcy.
 That emphasizes the need for the employee to assess the situation carefully before taking any action.
-If there is even a remote chance that the accusations won’t stick or that nobody will do anything about them, the risk might be too significant to take.
+If there is even a remote chance that the accusations won’t stick or nobody will do anything about them, the risk might be too significant.

 Whistleblower Protection Laws: What Employers Need to Know